Love of the Wild in Tanzania

 Travel Notes

 My first experience seeing large animals in the wild was in South Africa.
 We saw Thandi, the poster child for rhino poaching.
 Thandi miraculously survived a poaching attack and continues to live in the wild.
 See my story “I Saw Thandi.”
 Rhinos and elephants are being poached to extinction.
 In 2018, the last northern male white rhino died.
-His caretakers affectionately referred to him as Sudan, and his story and the scientists’ efforts to save the species caught the world’s attention.
+His caretakers affectionately referred to him as Sudan, and his story caught the world’s attention.

 People

 Interacting with people is an enriching travel experience.
 Along our route, the Maasai people were ready to negotiate the sale of beautiful handcrafted jewelry.
-Their homes are round structures called Enkaji, which form a Boma, a circle around a center that protects people and livestock from predators.
+Their homes are round structures called Enkaji.
+These form a Boma, which is a circle around a center.
+It protects people and livestock from predators.
 Even with large predators, they find a way to live in these extraordinary landscapes.

 At night, escorts walked with us to and from our tents at the bush camps.
 I felt safe but wondered what would stop a hungry lion.